draeger-lab/SPECIMEN/docs/source/modules/cmd.rst

 .. code:: bash

-   specimen run refinement cleanup [MODEL]
+   specimen hqtb refinement cleanup [MODEL]

 Based on a draft model, run the second part of refinement, cleanup.